 - For more information on VOSH, see DOLI's website

-- For more details on workplace related illnesses and injuries, see DOLI online reports
+- For more details on workplace related illnesses and injuries, see DOLI's online reports

 Offered through the American Safety Council, courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.